sulincix/debian-subsystem/Readme.md

 # Debian subsystem for Linux
-Debian subsystem integration for host distribution.

-It uses chroot environment and You can run chrooted cli/gui applications on debian.
+The Debian subsystem integration enhances host distributions by enabling the execution of chrooted command-line and graphical applications from Debian.
+This integration relies on a chroot environment to facilitate seamless operation of Debian applications within the host environment.

 ## How to build
 ```